pysam-developers/pysam/doc/api.rst

     print ("\ncoverage at base %s = %s" % (pileupcolumn.pos, pileupcolumn.n))
     for pileupread in pileupcolumn.pileups:
-        if not pileupread.is_del and not pileupread.is_refskip:  # query position is undefined if is_del is set. print ('\tbase in read %s = %s' % (pileupread.alignment.query_name,
+        if not pileupread.is_del and not pileupread.is_refskip:  # query position is undefined if is_del or is_refskip is set. print ('\tbase in read %s = %s' % (pileupread.alignment.query_name,
                          pileupread.alignment.query_sequence[pileupread.query_position]))